sevkioruc/docs/docs/example use cases/project-management.md

 #### project actions

 And there are the project actions below.
-It consist checking access for basic operations such as viewving, editing or deleting a project item.
+It consists of checking access for basic operations such as viewing, editing, or deleting project resources.

 ```perm
 entity project {